WHAT IS COSMETIC SURGERY?

 Working with an experienced, fully-qualified and accredited cosmetic dermatologist ensures the best possible outcome for your cosmetic surgery procedure.
 You can read more about our dermatologist, Dr. Russell Hills and learn more about his years of experience on our website.

-To find the right cosmetic surgeon for your procedure, make a list of likely options, asking friends and family, or your local GP or hospital for recommendations.
+To find the right cosmetic dermatologist for your procedure, make a list of likely options, asking friends and family, or your local GP or hospital for recommendations.

 Keep in mind that the cost of your procedure should reflect the complexity of the procedure and the skill and experience of the surgeon, to ensure that you’re happy with the results.

-Before you make your choice, ensure that you check your cosmetic surgeon qualifications, accreditations and experience.
+Before you make your choice, ensure that you check your cosmetic dermatologist qualifications, accreditations and experience.
 Ask about the number of types of procedures they have performed previously.

-Organise an initial consultation so that you can ask lots of questions, and find a surgeon with whom you feel comfortable.
+Organise an initial consultation so that you can ask lots of questions, and find a dermatologist with whom you feel comfortable.
 Good communication is essential for a positive experience.

-Ensure that you choose a cosmetic surgeon who will provide you with good support both before and after your surgery to ensure the best possible outcome.
+Ensure that you choose a cosmetic dermatologist who will provide you with good support both before and after your surgery to ensure the best possible outcome.

-Once you’ve chosen your cosmetic surgeon, it’s important to understand what’s involved with your procedure and what to expect.
+Once you’ve chosen your cosmetic dermatologist, it’s important to understand what’s involved with your procedure and what to expect.

-Here’s some questions you can ask your surgeon to ensure that you’re prepared.
+Here’s some questions you can ask your dermatologist to ensure that you’re prepared.